• Skip to primary navigation

 Butter: This dough is much thicker and produces a cookie that's chewier and a little richer from the butter, but just a slightly less pecan flavor than the cookies made with shortening.

 So which is better?
-Oooh this such a tough one.
-I usually prefer to bake with butter because it's more natural, but the soft crumbly cookie that the shortening made was amazing.
+Oooh this is such a tough one.
+I usually prefer to bake with butter because it’s more natural, but the soft crumbly cookie that the shortening made was amazing.
 In the end, I prefer the cookies made with butter because I love the structure of it and the chewiness of it.

 cooked pecan sandies on a cookie sheet